norcams/iaas/docs/team/tips_and_tricks/create-project.rst

 .. code:: bash

-   openstack volume type set --project <project name>
-   openstack quota set -volume-type mass-storage-ssd --gigabytes 100 <project name>
+   openstack volume type set --project <project name> mass-storage-ssd openstack quota set -volume-type mass-storage-ssd --gigabytes 100 <project name>

+*mass-storage-ssd* is an example of an additinal resource which may be added.
+Change as appopriate.